mostafajamshid/Sort-a-string-list/README.md

 For run this project, the following command is needed (run from the main folder):\
 `mvn clean package`\
 `java -jar target/challenge-0.0.1-SNAPSHOT.jar`\
-After executing these commands You will be able to see the application on http://localhost:8080/sorting-app (like the next picture)
+After executing these commands,You will be able to see the application on http://localhost:8080/sorting-app (like the next picture)

 Let's begin with the client side view of the app\